xsivan/gabot/index.md

 ### *set_start_stop_requesting*
 > `-notify set_start_stop_requesting [args...] `

-Command is used to start or stop requesting Api url for this particular guild, from which is this command called.
+The command is used to start or stop requesting API URL for this particular guild, from which is this command called.
 Note, that if you want to start requesting there is one condition.
 Every notify parameter must be already set (not „empty“).
 To start requesting use parameter true and to stop false.

 **Example**
 ```